No swift new EU sanctions on Russia seen after Ukraine sea incident

-A sign of their long-standing divisions on how to handle President Vladimir Putin’s Russia, the 28 EU states were still struggling on Wednesday to agree a joint statement, three days after Russia seized Ukrainian navy vessels and sailors.
+In a sign of their long-standing divisions on how to handle President Vladimir Putin’s Russia, the 28 EU states have taken three days to agree a joint statement after Russia seized Ukrainian navy vessels and sailors on Sunday.

+In the end the bloc issued a statement by its top diplomat Federica Mogherini on Wednesday night expressing “utmost concern about the dangerous increase of tensions” and dismay at the “unacceptable” use of force by Russia.

-The three former Soviet republics sitting on the Baltic Sea coast, backed by Poland and Britain, want tough language on more sanctions looming.
+The three former Soviet republics sitting on the Baltic Sea coast, backed by Poland and Britain, wanted much tougher language on more sanctions looming.

 Several senior European politicians raised the prospect on Tuesday and U.S. President Donald Trump said he might cancel a meeting with Putin later this week over the maritime clash he described as “aggression”.

-But the bloc’s top powers Germany and France have so far put emphasis on seeking to calm tensions.
+But the bloc’s top powers Germany and France have so far emphasized efforts to ease tensions.
+The statement by Mogherini did not mention sanctions but only says regarding the situation that the bloc will “continue to follow closely” and “act appropriately.”

 “We are not going to move very quickly on any new sanctions, there could be some later on, that is not ruled out.
 But for now the unity of the 28 is key.
 And focus on de-escalation,” one EU diplomat said.